Joro97/Cloud_Asset_Uploader/README.md

 # Prerequisites and Gotchas
 One has to setup AWS credentials file as described in [the official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-To start the service locally run
+To start the service locally run: <br/>
-`docker-compose up --build` (--build is not required after the first time if you have not made any changes to the code)
+`docker-compose up --build` (--build is not required after the first time if you have not made any changes to the code). <br/>The docker-compose file contains all the required ENV vars for the service.
+Those are ENV vars for configurable connection for MongoDB, the port of the server and some AWS config.
+The application provides default values for the server and AWS vars, but the MongoDB ones have to be set in order to connect successfully.
+The provided compose file has them all set up, so it can be used as is.
+To stop the service run: <br/>
+`docker-compose down`
 ### Warning: DO NOT upload the resulting docker image to any public docker repository as you risk leaking your AWS credentials and allowing other people to use S3 on your behalf.

 ## Useful commands: